Handwritten Direct Mail

-Most direct mailers have a call to action that includes a link, email address, or phone number.
+Most direct mailers have a call to action that includes a link, email address, or contact information.
 You can track customers by adding an identifying code to either of these methods of communication.
-Choose a specific landing page, create a specific email, or purchase a separate phone number unique to your campaign.
 Leads that contact you through the campaign-specific channel can then be attributed to your recent batch of mail.

 Start with a Trial

 The best way to keep mailing costs from getting out of hand is to run trial campaigns at every turn.
 Five hundred postcards are much cheaper than 5,000, and you can use the response rate to decide if a larger campaign is worth your time.